 Male guinea pigs will continue to mark their territory throughout their lives buy dragging their little bottoms across the cage!
 It’s adorable to watch and perfectly normal.
 It does mean they need their bottoms checking more often as they may pick up debris.
 Whilst this task isn’t the most pleasant, it can easily be part of your grooming routine and takes just a few minutes.

-Boars also have what is known as boar glue (ejaculation) that is a hard and sticky subsistence.
+Boars also have what is known as boar glue (ejaculation) which is a hard and sticky subsistence.
 It commonly gets on the cage and even on their fur which must be cleaned (usually cut off fur) regularly as it has an unpleasant odour to it.
 Purchasing specially designed fur scissors make this job fast and effective.

 Boars are also described as cheeky and much more energetic than sows making them very entertaining!
 The boys also appear to love lap time much more than girls and I’ve known a few to fall asleep on friends laps whilst getting patted.